Best Bed Bug Prevention Tips Of 2017◀ Back To Blog

 Perhaps the best solution when it comes to do-it-yourself removal or prevention is the simplest solution: Vacuuming.
 Vacuuming your carpets and furniture frequently helps to ensure there are no eggs or larvae hiding in or around your home.
 A common misconception is that bed bugs are confined to our bedding only.
 This is not the case.
 Bed bug infestations in our homes are often found in pet bedding, furniture, and blankets.

 Pick up your stuff!
 No, seriously.
 The fewer hiding places bed bugs have, the better.
 Removing clutter gets rid of extra shelter areas for pests to hide out in.
 Be sure to keep the home tidy and you’ll be able to spot an infestation quicker, leading to an easier job of removal.

 Don’t bring second-hand furniture or linens into your home unless you know they’ve been thoroughly cleaned.
 Just a single egg can lead to an infestation if unchecked, so it’s best not to bring in any linens from another home or outlet without knowing that they’ve been thoroughly cleaned in a washer and dryer.
 The highest temperature setting will kill off bed bugs and most other pests.

 Similar to #3, wash your clothes and bedding regularly.
 Be sure to use a high-temperature wash and high-heat dry cycle for optimum success when trying to kill off or prevent a possible bed bug infestation.

 Use a protective cover on mattresses.
-Having a protective cover will keep bed bugs from squeezing into seams and making a more permanent home in your mattress or pillows.
+Having a protective cover will keep bed bugs from squeezing into seams and make a more permanent home in your mattress or pillows.
 Such a simple solution will actually reduce the risk of large infestation and can go a long way in minimizing the bed bug population in your home.
 If they can’t settle in, you’ll be able to vacuum them up much more easily.